dfsp-spirit/neuroformats-rs/README.md

 The `neuroformats` crate is free software, dual-licensed under the [MIT](./LICENSE-MIT) or [APACHE-2](./LICENSE-APACHE2) licenses.

+### Contributions

+Contributions are very welcome.
+Please get in touch before making major changes to avoid wasted effort.

 ### Help and contact

-If you have trouble or found a bug, please [open an issue](https://github.com/dfsp-spirit/neuroformats-rs/issues) here on Github.
+If you want to discuss something, need help or found a bug, please [open an issue](https://github.com/dfsp-spirit/neuroformats-rs/issues) here on Github.

 The `neuroformats` crate was written by [Tim Schäfer](http://rcmd.org/ts/).
 You can find my email address on my website if you need to contact me.